Gigaclear Broadband Buyers Guide - Is Gigaclear right for you?

 What packages are available?

-Gigaclear has four fibre broadband packages available for residential customers.
+Gigaclear have four fibre broadband packages available for residential customers.
 The main difference between the options is the speeds they offer and the addition of Smart WiFi on the two fastest tiers.

 The packages are:

-- Home 1G Unlimited - the fastest package offers an unlimited service, with upload and download speeds of up to 1Gb.
-There's also the option to take a static IP address
+- Hyperfast 900 with Smart WiFi - the fastest package offers an unlimited service, with upload and download speeds averaging at 900Mb

 All the packages are on a minimum 18 month contract with a guarantee that the price will not rise during that period.
 There is an activation fee, and 5% of customers will have to pay £120 installation, subject to a no obligation survey.
 Because installation for fibre-to-the-home services are more complex, these fees are somewhat higher than you'd normally expect to pay.

 If you prefer to combine your broadband and phone into a single bundle you can add a voice over IP (VOIP) calls deal from Vonage.
 This uses your internet connection to make and receive calls, but you can usually keep your existing phone number.
 The main downside to a VOIP service is that it won't work if your internet is down, including if there's a power cut.